cloudfoundry-incubator/kubecf/doc/rfd/0000/README.md

 # git push origin 0010
 ```

-In the future, after the branch pushed, the table in the README will be automatically updated to
+In the future, after the branch was pushed, the table in the README will be automatically updated to
 reflect the new RFD or the change of state as well.

 Now is time for you to fill the RFD with your thoughts to the point where you think it's good to
-start sharing with others, to get their feedback and have a productive discussions.
+start sharing with others, to get their feedback and have a productive discussion.

 ### Open a Pull Request for Discussion